DanielXMoore/Civet/civet.dev/reference.md

 }
 </Playground>

-The loop can exist anywhere a property is expected.
-It can be freely mixed with other object properties.
+Loops can be freely mixed with other object properties.

 <Playground>
 rateLimits := {
-  admin: Infinity,
+  admin: Infinity
   for user of users
     [user.name]: getRemainingLimit(user)
 }